Mizpah, New Jersey

-Mizpah is an unincorporated community located within the Mays Landing section of Hamilton Township, in Atlantic County, New Jersey, United States.
+Mizpah is an unincorporated community and census-designated place (CDP) located within the Mays Landing section of Hamilton Township, in Atlantic County, in the U.S. state of New Jersey.

 Mizpah was established as a Jewish colony in southern New Jersey and was planned out by a New York firm of cloak makers.
 It originally had a factory, 30 houses, and about 100 settlers.

 Uncle Dewey's is a popular barbecue stand located in Mizpah, along U.S. Route 40.

 Demographics

+Mizpah was first listed as a census designated place in the 2020 U.S. census.

+As of 2020, the population was 479.

+Education

+The CDP is within two school districts: Hamilton Township School District (elementary) and Greater Egg Harbor Regional High School District.
+The zoned high school for Hamilton Township is Oakcrest High School, which is a part of the Greater Egg Harbor district.

 Notable people

 People who were born in, residents of, or otherwise closely associated with Hamilton Township include: